Restaurant in Tokyo, Japan

 What Sadaharu Aoki Does That Others Do Not

 If you have been once and tried the obvious items near the front of the case, return visits reward going further.
 The range typically runs from individual cakes and tarts through to boxed confections suitable as gifts.
-Given the Akasaka location and the clientele it serves, the gift-box format is particularly well-executed , useful if you are buying for someone in Tokyo's business or diplomatic community where presentation matters.
+Given the Akasaka location and the clientele it serves, the gift-box format is particularly well-executed, useful if you are buying for someone in Tokyo's business or diplomatic community where presentation matters.

 Booking and Logistics

 No reservation is required.
 Walk in any day between 11am and 9pm.
-Booking difficulty is easy , the only constraint is product availability, and popular items can sell through on weekends.
+Booking difficulty is easy, the only constraint is product availability, popular items can sell through on weekends.
 If you are visiting on a Saturday with something specific in mind, go earlier in the afternoon rather than later.
-The address is accessible from Akasaka station on the Chiyoda line, and the neighbourhood is direct to reach from central Tokyo.
+The address is accessible from Akasaka station on the Chiyoda line, the neighbourhood is direct to reach from central Tokyo.
 For context on what else is nearby, the full Tokyo restaurants guide and the Tokyo bars guide are useful companion reads.
 If you are planning a broader Tokyo trip, also check the Tokyo hotels guide, the Tokyo wineries guide, and the Tokyo experiences guide.

 Ratings Snapshot